AmplitudeAudio/doc-sdk/docs/api/mixer/NodeInstance/index.md

 !!! function "[[nodiscard]] AmObjectID GetId() const"

-    Returns the unique identifier for the node instance.
+    Gets the unique identifier for the node instance.

+    :material-keyboard-return: **Return**
+    :    The unique identifier for the node instance.

 ### GetLayer<a name="GetLayer"></a>